hadoyyo/Koodly-WebApp/README.md

 ## Setup Instructions

-1. Download this repository.
+1. Download and extract this repository.
-2. Open the index.html file.
+2. Open the `index.html` file.

 ## Screenshots